Complaints Policy - Womble Bond Dickinson Wealth Ltd

 This complaints policy applies to financial planning, investment advice or any other financial services provided by Womble Bond Dickinson Wealth Limited.

 If your complaint relates to legal services provided by Womble Bond Dickinson (UK) LLP then please refer to its Complaints Policy If you are not sure which policy to refer to, please speak to the contact named in your engagement letter.

 To whom do you complain?

 You should either write to or speak to the person who is dealing with your client matter (whose details will be found in your engagement letter).
 They will attempt to resolve your complaint as soon as possible.

-Alternatively you can register you complaint directly with our Compliance Director, Leslie Hamilton either via email at: firstname.lastname@example.org or in writing to Womble Bond Dickinson Wealth Limited, One Trinity, Broad Chare, Newcastle upon Tyne, NE1 2HF
+Alternatively you can register you complaint directly with our Compliance Director, Leslie Hamilton either via email at: firstname.lastname@example.org or in writing to Womble Bond Dickinson Wealth Limited, The Spark, Draymans Way, Newcastle Helix, Newcastle upon Tyne, NE4 5DE.

 Our complaints handling procedure

 A written acknowledgement will be sent to you within five business days of our receipt of the complaint together with this document.
 This acknowledgement may be combined with our final response if we are able to investigate and issue the response within that timescale.